markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

       // if yes (true), leave fight
       if (confirmSkip) {
-        window.alert(playerName + ' has decided to skip this fight.
-Goodbye!');
+        window.alert(playerName + " has decided to skip this fight.
+Goodbye!");
         // subtract money from playerMoney for skipping playerMoney = playerMoney - 10;
         console.log("playerMoney", playerMoney)